 It was just after Christmas.
 Gösta was my younger uncle and I was sure she had enough gifts from him, so since she wanted me to have it, I accepted it happily and gave her another big hug.
-Now every time I use that bowl for serving, I think of Grandma.
+Now every time I use that bowl for serving food in, I think of Grandma.

 The next time I visited Grandpa with John, he was in the hospital and he was now 101.
 He was asleep as we came in.
 I sat down gently on his bed and stroked his shrunken and bony body under the blanket.
 His strong frame had shrunk to what was not recognizable any more in that bed as the strong and tall man I knew.
 Suddenly he woke up.
 As I had been living abroad for many decades, he hadn’t seen me more than a handful of times since I was a young girl.
 So how surprised I was when he opened his eyes, and right away said, “Siv”, without a moment’s hesitation, as if he had been expecting me.
 Then I knew that he loved me.